b4mbu/labot/README.md

   - Choose available option of your task.

 #### Why should I use **labot**?
-It is common situation that teacher prepares limited number of slots per option, so it is important to give students *clear* choice of option.
+It is common situation that teacher prepares limited number of slots per option, so it is important to give students "clear" choice of option.
-*labot*'s architecture respects the time of got request.
+**labot**'s architecture respects the time of got request.
 Now the choice of an option does not depend on internet connection!
 The fastest students can get the most interesting options.

 **Let the fastest one win!** 🏆